acc-wp/acc_user_importer/readme.txt

 == Changelog ==
+1.3.4 Francois Bessette
+    Fix a bug seen in Mtl section where a lapsed user is still able to login

 1.3.3 Francois Bessette
     Fix for Mtl section: a hack, not to commit to main branch!
     -On expiry, only change user role if he is from Mtl